intertect/intertect/src/content/lesson_3/part_2.md

-# Part 2: Decode
+# Part 2: Decode (ID)
-Now that we have an understanding of how processor pipelining works, we'll move on to implementing the second stage!
+Now that we have an understanding of how processor pipelining works, we'll move on to implementing the second stage: ID!
+Similar to IF, ID stands for instruction decode.
 Luckily, with each of these stages, the function is pretty transparent from its name.
 So, the decode stage takes the binary instruction and extracts out the information that is wrapped up in it, i.e. what instruction it is and its corresponding arguments.
 In other words, it determines